Trigonal warping enables linear optical spectroscopy in single-valley superconductors

-along with the longitudinal stiffness, $K^{xx}_{\vb{q}=0}$, in Fig.~\ref{fig:figure}.
-The real part of the longitudinal conductivity consists of $\delta$-functions at DC ($\Omega = 0$) and the clapping mode frequency $\Omega_c$, and a sharp peak at the quasiparticle gap $2 \Deltamf$.
+along with the longitudinal stiffness, $K^{xx}_{\vb{q}=0}$, and the longitudinal inductance of a square sample, $\mathfrak{L}^{xx}$ (see \citesuppmat).
+The real part of the longitudinal conductivity consists of $\delta$-functions at DC ($\Omega = 0$) and the clapping mode frequency $\Omega_c$, and a broad feature above the quasiparticle gap $2 \Deltamf$.
 Breaking the degeneracy between pairing channels ($g_1 > g_2$) pushes the clapping mode up in energy from $\sqrt{2} \Deltamf$.
-(Within our model, the $a$ and $b$ modes are exactly degenerate for all values of $\delta g$, so they contribute a single pole; they may split when the gap function breaks rotational symmetry~\cite{poniatowski2022spectroscopic}).
-The Hall conductivity also exhibits sharp features at $\Omega_c$ and $2 \Deltamf$; a non-zero Hall response is permitted since the trigonally warped Fermi surface breaks inversion symmetry~\cite{lutchyn2009anomalous, taylor2012intrinsic, denys2021origin}.
-Inversion symmetry also typically prevents strong response from quasiparticle excitations across the gap in clean superconductors~\cite{ahn2021theory}, but trigonal warping activates it along with the clapping modes, analogously to a supercurrent~\cite{papaj2022supercurrent,crowley2022supercurrent}.
+(Within our model, the $a$ and $b$ modes are degenerate for all values of $\delta g$, so they contribute a single pole; they may split when the gap function breaks rotational symmetry~\cite{poniatowski2022spectroscopic}).
+The Hall conductivity also exhibits distinctive features at $\Omega_c$ and $2 \Deltamf$.
+In clean superconductors, inversion symmetry typically prevents optical excitation of quasiparticles across the gap~\cite{xunonlinear2019, ahn2021theory,papaj2022supercurrent,crowley2022supercurrent} and enforces a vanishing Hall response~\cite{lutchyn2009anomalous, taylor2012intrinsic, denys2021origin}.
+By breaking inversion symmetry, trigonal warping activates both of these responses in our model.